surifirstpin/biplus_documentation/docs/README.md

 It ensure Application building, Customization ,Maintenance and Cost-efficiency by attaining customer satisfaction at the same time provides a secure collaboration in between teams.

-#### Experience Rapid Insights

-Enable users to turn their raw data into actionable information by simplifying the extraction and analysis of data.
+#### Performance Management

+Set up the link of insights provided by Business Intelligence to the planning and control cycles of the enterprise.
+Easily implement planning solutions and applications to effectively carryout performance with collaborative strategic objective.
 #### Better Insights across all Domains

 Acubi Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.